Quagga/quagga/HACKING.md

     stated, unless those affiliations are already obvious from other details, e.g.  from the email address.
 This would cover employment and contracting obligations (give details).

+    Note: Do not rely on "Signed-off-by" for this, be explicit.

 -   If the change introduces a new dependency on any code or other copyrighted material, please explicitly note this.
 Give details of what that external material is, the copyright licence the material may be